indradb/indradb/README.md

 * Support for directed and typed graphs.
 * Support for queries with multiple hops.
 * Cross-language support via Cap'n Proto, or direct embedding as a library.
-* Support for metadata: key/value data tied to graph items that can be used for supporting things like caching results from graph processing algorithms executed offline.
+* Vertices and edges can have properties (string keys + JSON values) to support things like caching results from graph processing algorithms executed offline.
 * Pluggable underlying datastores, with built-in support for in-memory-only and rocksdb.
 [Postgresql is available separately](https://github.com/indradb/postgres).
 * Written in rust!

 IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
 In particular, IndraDB emphasizes simplicity of implementation and query semantics, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
-IndraDB departs from TAO (and most graph databases) in its support for metadata.
+IndraDB departs from TAO (and most graph databases) in its support for properties.

 For more details, see the [homepage](https://indradb.github.io).